paperreduction/Rapid-TUPPLUR/README.md

 ## Hardware Overview

+You'll need to build a Rapid TUPPLUR before you can add it to HomeAssistant.

 Besides the Ikea TUPPLUR Roller Blind you'll need an ESP8266, like a NodeMCU, and a s28BYJ-48 stepper motor with ULN2003 driver.
 You'll also want to select a mounting bracket.

 <img src="https://images-na.ssl-images-amazon.com/images/I/7115Yl4jXQL._SL1001_.jpg" width="300px" />